digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/02-provision-cloud-resources/01-provision-cloud-resources.rst

 *****

 .. note::
-   The following steps assume that you have cloned `the Daml Enterprise Accompanying Resources <https://github.com/DACH-NY/daml-enterprise-deployment-blueprints/>`_, and that your working directory is ``azure/terraform``.
+   The following steps assume that you have cloned `Daml Enterprise Deployment Resources <https://github.com/DACH-NY/daml-enterprise-deployment-blueprints/>`__, and that your working directory is ``azure/terraform``.

 Create SSH key to access bastion